October 2, 2019

 “Our democratic transition is still young and as yet incomplete.
 As we struggle to step out from poverty’s shadow, while striving for inclusive development and peace, we must overcome a range of challenges, from imperfect Constitution to continued conflicts.
 The situation in Rakhine State, an issue that has deep and historical roots, counts amongst these challenges,” said Union Minister Kyaw Tint Swe.

+The issue in Rakhine is one of the complex challenges faced by Myanmar on its path towards democracy.
 The government has been striving through a holistic approach for long term stability, security and sustainable development in the State.
 Our priority now is to expedite repatriation and to create a more conducive environment for verified returnees, Union Minister Kyaw Tint Swe added.

 Union Minister Kyaw Tint Swe continued to say, “We cannot help but conclude that these were prompted more by hostility towards the democratically elected government and the peace loving people of Myanmar than by a genuine desire to resolve the challenges of Rakhine State.
 Therefore, we also reject the establishment of the new Investigation Mechanism (IIM) set up to bring Myanmar to tribunals to which we object strongly.
 These include the International Criminal Court (ICC).
 Our position on the ICC is abundantly clear.
 The ICC does not have jurisdiction over Myanmar.”